arthur5120/real-time-chat-app/--todo-list.md

 # Handle repeated names on the room user list.
 # Not loading inactive list on start.
 [DONE]
 # Not removing user from inactive list on logout and login.
 [DONE]
-# Missing the click on confirming the message edit makes the button disappear.[DONE]
+# Missing the click on confirming the message edit makes the button disappear.
+[DONE]
 # Sending unnecessary inactive status requests to socket.
 # Inactivity status not loading sometimes when refreshing the page.

-// Done yesterday

-Add inactivity status indicator for current user.
-Implement logic to detect the current user typing status.
-Implement socket inactivity status update on page unload.
+# When confirming an edit on a non freshly created message, the changes aren't applied.
+[DONE]
+# Entering edit mode and confirming without editing the message clears it.
+[DONE]
+# previous property on the messageBeingEdited state might not be updating correctly.

 // Done today

+Change incrementing method for the reload state.
+Change the onBlur event to handle null values and compare elements IDs instead elements themselves.
+Add a placeholder for empty chat messages and adjust the minimum size of the container.
+Add a flag property to track if message was actually edited.